-Given the incredible mix of cultures of the tribes and races which have come to settle in Myanmar over the years, the local food has adapted to create an incredible mix of Thai, India and Chinese cooking.
+Given the incredible mix of cultures of the ethnicities and races which have come to settle in Myanmar over the years, the local food has adapted to create an incredible mix of Thai, Indian, and Chinese cooking.
 This delicate mix has come together to form Myanmar’s own exquisite cuisine.
-Curry is one of the most common dishes served in Myanmar, always with a serving of steamed rice.
+Curry is one of the most common dishes served in Myanmar… always with a serving of steamed rice.
 The food in Myanmar diﬀers immensely depending on the region.

 Here’s some of our favorites:

-- Mohinga The country’s national dish, Mohinga – rice noodles in ﬁsh broth, chick pea and lemongrass soup.
+- Mohinga: The country’s national dish–rice noodles in ﬁsh broth with chick peas and lemongrass

 - Butterﬁsh Curry – made with a local freshwater ﬁsh.

-The following is a list of most of the foreign embassies and consulates in Yangon, Myanmar:
+The following is a starting list of the foreign embassies and consulates in Yangon, Myanmar: